What does an NEA Big Read grant entail?

 How are books selected for the NEA Big Read library?

 Suggestions for new titles are collected from a variety of sources, including the public, NEA Big Read grantees, and past Big Read panelists.
 The National Endowment for the Arts narrows the list of suggestions based on criteria including the capacity to incite lively and deep discussion; the capacity to expand the range of voices, stories, and genres currently represented in our Big Read library; the capacity to interest lapsed and reluctant readers and/or to challenge avid readers and introduce them to new voices; and the capacity to inspire innovative programming for communities.
 A committee of outside readers representing a range of voices (including librarians, students, teachers, writers, booksellers, and publishers) review the books and make the final recommendations.
+If you'd like to suggest a book, you may do so on this webpage.

 The complete catalog of NEA Big Read titles, past and present, is available at arts.gov.